sirol81/ble-led-name-badge-android/README.md

 An Android app to control an LED Name Badge

-Some minor edits to update referencies
+Some minor edits to update references to a working project with AS2022EE

 Major edit consists in loop to update more than one badge, based on their unique addresses